-Report Title Finding Original Recommendation Priority Original Management Response Original Due Date Updated Status 2 Procurement (below threshold) templates to Council staff on below tender threshold procurement.
+Report Finding Original Priority Original Original Due Updated 2 Procurement (below threshold) templates to Council staff on below tender threshold procurement.
 Update of Procurement Handbook We identified that the Procurement Handbook does not specify a requirement to raise a PO for all goods and services raised by the Council and exceptions to this and also there is no cross reference to the new Purchasing and Payments Policy.
 Raising and approval of POs POs are raised at a Service level and are The Council should update the Procurement Handbook to refer to the guidance for purchasing as per the Council's Purchasing and Payments Policy.
 Staff should be reminded of the need for compliance with the Purchasing and Payments Policy, and in particular ensure that the following is completed in line with the Purchasing and Payments Policy; POs are raised for all expenditure; POs are approved in line with the authorisation levels; and, Details of goods or services to be procured such as quantity and value are updated on POs.
-In order to support the completion of processes outlined above, Finance with the Policy.
-1 The Procurement Handbook will be updated to cross reference to the Purchasing and Payments Policy.
-Staff will be reminded of the need to raise purchase orders in line with the Purchasing and Payments Policy.
+In order to support the completion of the processes outlined above, Finance should perform periodic checks on a sample of POs to ensure compliance with the Policy.
+1 1.
+The Procurement Handbook will be updated to cross reference to the Purchasing and Payments Policy.
+2. Staff will be reminded of the need to raise purchase orders in line with the Purchasing and Payments Policy.
 Appropriate actions such as returning purchase invoices not quoting purchase order numbers will be considered, in order to increase compliance.
-The Financial Operations Accountant will monitor compliance with the Purchasing and Payments Policy with regards to use of purchase orders over the course of the interim solution and will lead follow-up action in cases of non-compliance.
+3. The Financial Operations Accountant will monitor compliance with the Purchasing and Payments Policy with regards to use of purchase orders over the course of the interim solution and will lead follow-up action in cases of non-compliance.
 31/03/2025 The Head of Service advised "Lack of Resources preventing this being actioned."
 Deloitte viewed the email sent during February 2025 reminding staff of the need to raise purchase orders in line with the Purchasing and Payments Policy. - action implemented.
-Deloitte viewed the reports used to monitor compliance with the Purchasing and Payments Policy with regards to use of purchase orders . - action implemented.
+Deloitte viewed the reports used to monitor compliance with the Purchasing and Payments Policy with regards to use of purchase orders. - action implemented.
 Updated target date of implementation; 31/09/2026 31/03/2025